SteveDunn/Vogen/README.md

 You *could*, but you'd get compiler warning [CS0282-There is no defined ordering between fields in multiple declarations of partial class or struct 'type'](https://docs.microsoft.com/en-us/dotnet/csharp/misc/cs0282)

-### Why are there no implicit conversions to and from the primitive types that are being wrapped?
+### Why are there, by default, no implicit conversions to and from the primitive types that are being wrapped?

 Implicit operators can be useful, but for Value Objects, they can confuse things.
 Take the following code **without** any implicit conversions: